sikopet/blog/posts/linux-big-picture.md

 Process mngt.
 * which processes are allowed to use CPU
-* many processes can run "simultaneously" (they don't run at exactly the same time) - the act of one process giving up control of CPU to another process is called *context switch*
+* many processes can run "simultaneously" - they don't run at exactly the same time
+ * *multitasking* - the appearance of multiple processes running at the same time
+* *context switch* - the act of one process giving up control of CPU to another process
+ * the kernel is responsible for context switching
 * kernel runs between processes' time slices during a context switch
-* the appearance of multiple processes running at the same time - *multitasking*
-* in *multi-CPU* systems kernel doesn't need to relinquish control of its current CPU in order to allow a different process to run on a different CPU
+* in *multi-CPU* systems kernel doesn't need (but usually does so anyway) to relinquish control of its current CPU in order to allow a different process to run on a different CPU

 Memory mngt.